DatikoNazaryan/Carvilla/README.md

 ### 📝 Cards Management

-- Create, edit, update, delete, and view cards
+- Create, edit, update, delete, search and view cards
 - Add/remove cards to/from favorites
 - Sort and filter cards (all vs. favorites, by date)
 - Current user’s cards are editable (highlighted background)